Thursday, March 31, 2016

 The History of ULM

-I saw a real stupid tweet the other day concerning the Atari ST demoscene from someone that was obviously an Amoeba user and, rather than rise to the bait, it inspired me to write this post!
-Besides, we all know the ST has a belting scene which is very much alive & kicking! (view recent masterpieces like We Were @ + Strange roboTS)
+I saw a stupid tweet the other day concerning the Atari ST demoscene by someone who was obviously an Amoeba user.
+Rather than rise to the bait, it inspired me to write this quick post!
+Besides, we know the ST has a belting scene which is very much alive & kicking! (view recent masterpieces like We Were @ + Strange roboTS).
+Powerful STuff!!

-I've chanced upon a web page, obviously written by Georges Kesseler, of ULM.
-It details his interesting ST-history which I thought was pure gold and wondered if it was part of an older website?
+Later, I chanced upon a web page written by Georges Kesseler of ULM.
+It details his interesting ST-history which I thought was pure gold and I wondered if it was originally part of an older website?
 An intriguing read of a great ST coder.

 Sunday, March 06, 2016